DOI-USGS/hyswap/docs/source/meta/calculations.rst

   (b) the smallest streamgage basin that *contains* the HUC8

 Note that in cases where there is near perfect overlap for multiple streamgage basins and a HUC8, the streamgage basin-HUC8 intersection with the *highest* weight is used to estimate runoff.
 This is the same method used to determine the smallest streamgage basin that contains the HUC8: among all the streamgage basins that contain the HUC8 (in other words, the proportion of the HUC8's area in the streamgage basins is roughly 1), find the HUC8-streamgage basin intersection with the highest weight (which means the proportion of the streamgage basin's area in the HUC8 is the largest).
 See Figure 1 for an example of this workflow.
 Note that in Figure 1, 'Fraction#' is analogous to 'proportion of shape X's area in shape Y'.

+An example Jupyter notebook exemplifying this workflow is available for `download <https://github.com/DOI-USGS/hyswap/blob/main/example_notebooks/regional_runoff_calculations.ipynb>`_ from the hyswap repository and can be viewed within the ``hyswap`` `documentation <https://doi-usgs.github.io/hyswap/examples/regional_runoff_calculations.html>`_.

 .. image:: ../reference/huc8_runoff_example.gif
   :width: 600